kilian-group/phantom-wiki/README.md

 ### Pre-generated PhantomWiki datasets on Huggingface

-For convenience, we provide pre-generated PhantomWiki datasets on Huggingface (sizes 50, 500, and 5000 with seeds 1, 2, and 3).
+For convenience of development, we provide pre-generated PhantomWiki datasets on HuggingFace (sizes 50, 500, and 5000 with seeds 1, 2, and 3).

 ```python
 from datasets import load_dataset